Christmas/ cookies/ Dessert

 STEP 1: Add all the ingredients except the cranberries into a mixing bowl.

 STEP 2: Mix with a stand mixer using a paddle-shaped attachment at low speed until the butter chunks are very small and the mixture looks like a crumble.
 The dough should almost come together, but it should still be crumbly.
-You can check the photos in the body of the post or the video for a reference.
+You can check the photos in the body of the post or the video for reference.

 You can also combine the ingredients by hand – rub the butter with flour and other ingredients until crumbles form.
 You can also use a pastry cutter for that.